Johan Djourou: Personal life

 Djourou's younger brother, Olivier, was playing football for Urania Genève Sport in 2008.
 He also has two sisters.
 Djourou married his long-term girlfriend, Emile, and together, they have three daughters.

 In addition to speaking German and French, Djourou speaks English, having learnt from his time in England.
 He is good friends with Fabrice Muamba, having been teammates at Arsenal and Birmingham City.
-In February 2014, Djourou, along with teammate Jacques Zoua, had their watch stolen during HSV's training camp in Austria.
+In February 2014, Djourou, along with teammate Jacques Zoua, had their watches stolen during HSV's training camp in Austria.

 Djourou said in an interview that he would like to become an actor once his playing career is over.
 Regarding his nationality, Djourou said: "I am so happy and grateful that I have both of them and that I can combine the best of both cultures.
 I am 100 percent African.
 That includes eating, dancing, music.
 And I'm also 100 percent Swiss, very punctual and disciplined when it matters."